The Brain’s Response

-This is where massage therapy comes in.
-Massage stimulates the central nervous system via the peripheral nerves of the skin and helps to maintain a healthy relationship between the parasympathetic and sympathetic nervous systems.
-When one is out of balance, a massage can help to make the necessary adjustments so that balance is restored.
-Once balance is obtained the body is able to rest normally.
+Above all, massage stimulates the central nervous system.
+In addition, it helps to maintain a healthy relationship between the parasympathetic and sympathetic nervous systems.
+This type of therapy can help to make the necessary adjustments in the body.